 HOME | ABOUT | MARINE SAFETY LEADERS | CONTACT US

-The Coast Guard’s Office of Investigations and Casualty Analysis (CG-INV) recently posted the FAM and Final Report of Investigation to the Marine Casualty Reports (uscg.mil) website.
-On July 19, 2018, the amphibious small passenger vessel Stretch Duck 7 sank during a heavy weather incident on Table Rock Lake near Branson, MO, resulting in the tragic loss of 16 passengers and 1 crewmember.
+The Coast Guard’s Office of Investigations and Casualty Analysis (CG-INV) recently posted a Report of Investigation (ROI) to the Marine Casualty Reports (uscg.mil) website regarding the fire onboard the small passenger vessel Spirit of Norfolk in Norfolk, VA, on June 7, 2022.

 Email Updates!